Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Results

 During this user test, the \textit{G + H} type robot policy showed a superior smoothness of the human motion compared to the baseline and \textit{G Only} type policies.
 We further analyzed how the \textit{G + H} type policy, which was trained on virtual simulations, improved the motion smoothness of the actual users.
 Our analysis proceeded in two ways, in terms of the actual guiding path and the change in speed of the robot.

-First, we compared the actual robot paths generated by the \textit{G Only} and \textit{G + H} type robot policies for the same participants based on the two path samples in Figure~\ref{fig:12}.
+First, we compared the actual robot paths generated by the \textit{G Only} and \textit{G + H} type robot policies for the same participants based on the two path samples in Fig.~\ref{fig:11}(b).
 In both path samples, we observed that the \textit{G + H} type robot gave up turning sharply and chose a less convoluted path, although a sharp turn was required to follow the sharply turning goal path.
-In Figure~\ref{fig:12} (a), the \textit{G + H} type robot rotated only slightly along the goal path, whereas the \textit{G Only} type robot rotated obviously toward the left along the goal path (as depicted by the red arrows).
-In addition, in Figure~\ref{fig:12} (b), the \textit{G + H} type robot gave up the last turn and went straight, whereas the \textit{G Only} type robot moved along the goal path to the end (as depicted by the red arrows).
+In the path samples on the left (b-1), the \textit{G + H} type robot rotated only slightly along the goal path, whereas the \textit{G Only} type robot rotated obviously toward the left along the goal path (as depicted by the red arrows).
+In the path samples on the right (b-2), the \textit{G + H} type robot gave up the last turn and went straight, whereas the \textit{G Only} type robot moved along the goal path to the end (as depicted by the red arrows).
 These examples demonstrate that the \textit{G + H} type policy learned to avoid sharp rotations that can lower the smoothness of the human motion, even if a certain level of accuracy is lost.
-However, such movements of the \textit{G + H} type robot that noticeably reduce accuracy as in Figure~\ref{fig:12} were rarely observed and, as shown in Figure~\ref{fig:09}, did not significantly reduce guidance accuracy compared to the \textit{G Only} type robot in general.
+However, such movements of the \textit{G + H} type robot that noticeably reduce accuracy as in Fig.~\ref{fig:11}(b) were rarely observed and, as shown in Fig.~\ref{fig:09}, did not significantly reduce guidance accuracy compared to the \textit{G Only} type robot in general.